 Heat Labile dsDNase (HL-dsDNase)

-Double-strand specific DNase (dsDNase) is a unique double-strand specific endonuclease.
+Double-strand specific DNase (dsDNase) is a unique double-strand specific endonuclease by ArcticZymes.
 As it does not digest ssDNA, it can be used to remove dsDNA in the presence of single stranded DNA molecules, such as primers and probes. dsDNase is heat-labile, which makes it ideal for applications where the DNase have to be inactivated.

 The heat labile dsDNase can be heat inactivated by treatment at 55°C for 15 min.
 If proceeding directly to PCR, 55°C for 5 min is sufficient.
 The enzyme requires 1 mM DTT and pH > 8 for inactivation.